KRproject-tech/FSI_by_FEM_and_UVLM/README.md

 [^3]: Influence of boundary conditions on a flutter-mill, Journal of Sound and Vibration, Vol. 478, No. 21 (2020).
 https://doi.org/10.1016/j.jsv.2020.115359

+[^4]: C. Förster, W. A. Wall, E. Ramm, Artificial added mass instabilities in sequential staggered coupling of nonlinear structures and incompressible viscous flows, Computer Methods in Applied Mechanics and Engineering, Vol. 196, No. 7, 2007.

-[^4]: A. Shabana, Computational Continuum Mechanics, Chap.
+[^5]: A. Shabana, Computational Continuum Mechanics, Chap.
 6 (Cambridge University Press, 2008), pp. 231–285.

-[^5]: J. Katz and A. Plotkin, Low-Speed Aerodynamics, (Cambridge University Press, New York, 2001).
+[^6]: J. Katz and A. Plotkin, Low-Speed Aerodynamics, (Cambridge University Press, New York, 2001).

-[^6]: M. Chen, L. Jia, Y. Wu, X. Yin, Y. Ma, Bifurcation and chaos of a flag in an inviscid flow, J. Fluid Struct.
+[^7]: M. Chen, L. Jia, Y. Wu, X. Yin, Y. Ma, Bifurcation and chaos of a flag in an inviscid flow, J. Fluid Struct.
 45 (2014b) 124-137.